Payment in lieu of notice (PILON) – unfair dismissal vs wrongful dismissal explained

 The Court of Appeal has grappled with this issue in the long-running case of Geys v Societe Generale.
 Mr Geys was the unlucky recipient of such a letter.
 If his employment was terminated summarily on the date purported by his employer he lost out on a tidy bonus payment that would have become payable had he remained employed for a further period.
 Mr Geys’ contract provided that notice had to be given or a payment in lieu of notice made.
 Neither was, as the employer terminated his employment immediately and made no payment at the same time as it purported to end the employment relationship.

 Mr Geys could have let matters lie if he had wanted to pursue an unfair dismissal claim but as his bonus payment was sizeable, it made sense to reserve his position and assert that the employment relationship continued.
 His solicitor wrote to the company refusing to accept the employer’s breach of contract.
-A draft compromise agreement quickly followed.
+A draft settlement agreement quickly followed.

 When does the employment contract legally end?